m0ose/asx/docs/Patch.md

 > `static defaultVariables ()`

-Returns an object with defaulted variables for the patch constructor.
+Returns an object with defaulted variables for the Patch constructor.

 ## Constructor